Increase your skills and expand your impact on the world with an MPP degree at Sanford.

 - For two-year MPP students, the fellowship is a minimum of $14,000 per year, through a combination of a tuition fellowship and payment for community service, teaching, research, or graduate assistantship.

-- For our dual-degree programs, students under these partnerships will receive a $12,000 tuition fellowship during their first year of study.
+- For dual-degree programs, students receive a $12,000 tuition fellowship during their first year of study.
 They must spend year one in the MPP program before starting the dual-degree curriculum in the law (JD), environment (MEM), or business (MBA) program.

 These fellowships are the minimum students will receive.
 All applicants from partner programs will also receive full consideration for additional, merit-based tuition assistance based on the strength of their application.